huytuph/resume/README.md

 ## About The Project
 ---
-A detailed version of my Resume
+### The full version of my resume written in Python
+- written in Python
--
+- protected by Gandalf

 ## Features
 ---
+### Main Menu
+- about me
+- experience
+- education
+- skills
+- licenses & certifications
+- interests
--
+- hobbies

 ## Getting Started